thirumurthis/Learnings/K8s/kustomize/kustomize_custom_pulgin_krm_function.md

 >		os.Exit(1)
 >   }
 > ```
-> - Below code is used, it will be easy for debug if we use reader and writer
+> - `framework.Execute()` takes reader and writer object and the the ResourceList YAML file can be read and passed as input.
+Make development easy
 > ```
 >     if error := framework.Execute(p, byteReadWriter); error != nil {
 >      panic(error)